 Judge Albert F. Ewing, chairman of the Half-breed Commission.
 Glenbow Archives ND-3-5662a.

 1938Métis Population Betterment Act

-Responding to pressure from the MAA and the Ewing Commission’s recommendations, Alberta adopts the Métis Population Better Act, which creates the province’s 12 original Métis colonies (known now as Métis Settlements).
+Responding to pressure from the MAA and the Ewing Commission’s recommendations, Alberta adopts the Métis Population Betterment Act, which creates the province’s 12 original Métis colonies (known known as Métis Settlements).

 Joe Dion at organizing meeting, Elizabeth Métis Settlement, Alberta [ca. 1939].
 Front: George Ward, Joe Dion (right); standing: Madeline and Chetaee Collins.
 Prior to establishment of settlement.
 Glenbow Archives NA-5127-2.

 Métis serve in the Second World War, fighting for Canada.
 While overseas, they experience being treated as equals and are exposed to emerging international concepts of human rights and self-determination.

 James Brady, founding member of the Métis Association of Alberta, while serving with the Canadian Armed Forces in Holland (1944).
 Glenbow Archives NA-3517-3.